GarageBand: Virtual software instruments

-GarageBand includes a large selection of realistic, sampled instruments and software modeled synthesizers.
+GarageBand includes a large selection of realistic, sampled instruments and software-modeled synthesizers.
 These can be used to create original compositions or play music live through the use of a USB MIDI keyboard connected to the computer.
 An on-screen virtual keyboard is also available as well as using a standard QWERTY keyboard with the "musical typing" feature.
 The synthesizers were broken into two groups: [virtual] analog and digital.
 Each synthesizer has a wide variety of adjustable parameters, including richness, glide, cut off, standard attack, decay, sustain, and release; these allow for a wide array of sound creation.
 The five synth thumbnails are the ARP 2600, the Minimoog, the Waldorf Wave, the Nord Lead 1 and the Yamaha DX7.

 Guitar features

-In addition to the standard tracks, Garageband allows for guitar-specific tracks that can use a variety of simulated amplifiers, stompboxes, and effects processors.
+In addition to the standard tracks, Garageband allows for guitar-specific tracks that can use a variety of simulated amplifiers, stomp boxes, and effects processors.
 These imitate popular hardware from companies including Marshall Amplification, Orange Music Electronic Company, and Fender Musical Instruments Corporation.
 Up to five simulated effects can be layered on top of the virtual amplifiers, which feature adjustable parameters including tone, reverb, and volume.
 Guitars can be connected to Macs using the built-in input (requires hardware that can produce a standard stereo signal using a 3.5mm output) or a USB interface.